How to Recover Deleted Access Database Objects?

 • The space captured by the data of the object in the Access database file is marked available.

-Well if you want to release the captured spaces after deleting objects you can run Compact and Repair in built repair tool.
+Well, if you want to release the captured spaces after deleting objects, you can run Compact and Repair in the built-in repair tool.
 As this inbuilt tool will rewrite the entire database by removing the unused “spaces”.

 Deleted or missing objects reside in the .accdb or .mdb file area seems available to you.
-Entering new data in them will destroy the deleted object’s data occupied space.
+However, adding new data to them will destroy the deleted object’s data occupied space.

 Method 1: Access Database Repair & Recovery Tool

-Access database Repair And Recovery software is particularly designed to repair corrupt or damaged Access database.
-It comes with a powerful algorithm that scans even severely corrupted access database files.
-The highly interactive GUI of this software helps users to easily operate and repair Access database without making changes in the original structure of the file.
+The highly interactive GUI of this software helps users to easily operate and repair Access databases without making changes in the original structure of the file.
 It easily restores damaged or corrupt tables, queries, indexes, and other data.

 * By clicking the Download button above and installing Stellar Repair for Access (14.8 MB), I acknowledge that I have read and agree to the End User License Agreement and Privacy Policy of this site.